PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Optional-Features.md

 ### Supporting a `-Scope` parameter like the experimental feature cmdlets do

 The `Enable-OptionalFeature` and `Disable-OptionalFeature` cmdlets could support a `-Scope` parameter like their experimental feature cmdlet counterparts do.
 I felt it was better to remove this for optional features, because it may be risky to allow a command to enable an optional feature in a scope above the one in which it is invoked, influencing behaviour elsewhere.

+### Allow optional features to be disabled at a certain level

+Certain optional features may be so important that PowerShell should be installed with them to be on by default.
+In cases where this happens, scripters should be able to indicate that they want the opposite behaviour in a script file or module, so that they can ensure any compatibility issues are addressed before the feature is enabled in that module/script.
+With this in mind, we could either allow optional features to be disabled at a certain level, or stick with enable only, inversing how the optional feature is designed such that turning it on effectively disables a breaking fix that was deemed important enough to have fixed by default.